psychemedia/sin-eater-resources/src/_ross.md

-# Interlude — The Sin-Eater of Ross
+# The Sin-Eater of Ross

-Far from being introduced as a *Welsh* tradition, Aubrey's description of the sin-eater, which underpins much of the "legend", actually describes an individual in Ross-on-Wye, just over the border in the English county of *Herefordshire* rather than Welsh county of *Monmouthshire*.
+Far from being introduced as a *Welsh* tradition, Aubrey's description of the sin-eater, which underpins much of the "legend", actually describes an individual on the road to Ross-on-Wye, just over the border in the English county of *Herefordshire* rather than Welsh county of *Monmouthshire*.

 > In the county of Hereford was an old custom at funerals to hire poor people, who were to take upon them the sins of the party deceased.
 One of them (he was a long, lean, ugly, lamentable poor rascal), I remember, lived in a cottage on Rosse highway.
 The manner was that when the corpse was brought out of the house, and laid on the bier, a loaf of bread was brought out, and delivered to the Sin-eater, over the corpse, as also a mazard bowl of maple, full of beer (which he was to drink up), and sixpence in money, in consideration whereof he took upon him, *ipso facto*, all the sins of the defunct, and freed him or her from walking after they were dead. `e.g. Hone's Year-Book, 1832, pp.858-9`

-The original manuscript is available as part of Lansdowne MS 231/3, dated 1568-1637 — although the commentary by Aubrey ("Mr. Gwin, the minister [of Llanggors], about 1640") is later — sets the time at which this _"long, lean, ugly, lamentable poor rascal"_ lived as the first half of the 17th century or even earlier.
+The original manuscript is available as part of Lansdowne MS 231/3, dated 1568-1637, sets the period at which this _"long, lean, ugly, lamentable poor rascal"_ lived as the first half of the 17th century or even earlier.

-Local legend today still has it that the sin-eater's house was near the old cross-roads at the top of the evocatively named *Corpse-Cross Street*.
+Local legend still has it that the sin-eater's house was near the old cross-roads at the top of the evocatively named *Corpse-Cross Street*.
 If you visit Ross today, on the main road leading up the hill out of the market square is *Copse Cross Street*.
 The name itself perhaps hints at a standing cross that once stood there, albeit with one of the branches at the crossroads being a small branch road to the adjacent churchyard.

+## The Layout of Ross

-Correspondence in the Ross Gazette of [Thursday, 26th October, 1911, p3](https://www.britishnewspaperarchive.co.uk/viewer/bl/0002068/19111026/092/0003) suggests that this, in fact, a relatively recent name.
+Correspondence in the Ross Gazette of [Thursday, 26th October, 1911, p3](https://www.britishnewspaperarchive.co.uk/viewer/bl/0002068/19111026/092/0003) suggests that *Copse* Cross, in fact, a relatively recent name.

 > STREET NOMENCLATURE
 >